-The Min Risk system takes the opposite approach.
-It's highly selective, often sitting in cash for extended periods, and only invests when conditions are strongly favourable.
+The Min Risk system is highly selective, often sitting in cash for extended periods, and only invests when conditions are strongly favourable.
 It typically produces lower total returns than Max Return, but with significantly smaller losses during downturns.
 Your capital spends more time safely on the sidelines.

 You’ll find detailed data on drawdowns and other risk metrics on the individual system pages.